DanieleRaimondi/data_science_projects/README.md

 # data_science_projects
-Here you can find some of my free projects :)
+Here you can find some of my quick & dirty free data science projects.
+Enjoy!